-Rose Chan is a certified health educator (CHES) and graduated from San Francisco State suma cum laude.
+Rose Chan, Office and Grant Administrator email@example.com is a certified health educator (CHES) and graduated from San Francisco State suma cum laude.
 Rose majored in Health Education and Minored in Holistic Health practices, focusing on systems thinking and environmental social justice issues.
 She works with staff, community members, and volunteers, researching health information, conducting training sessions, creating fact sheets and other learning tools, and providing support for Greenaction’s projects as a health consultant.
 Rose helps coordinate Greenaction’s diesel emissions reduction projects.

-Marie Harrison has been a Greenaction Community Organizer since 1999 with a focus in her community of Bayview Hunters Point, San Francisco.Marie is Greenaction’s coordinator for our diesel emissions reduction efforts, including a successful campaign in Bayview Hunters Point.
-Marie is an active member of the Bay Area Environmental Health Collaborative and the Environmental Justice air Quality Coalition.
-Her advocacy involves decades of civic and community engagement for social, economic and environmental justice.
+Marie Harrison, Community Organizer firstname.lastname@example.org as a long time Bayview Hunters Point, San Francisco resident and community leader, Marie began her work with Greenaction in 1999 with a focus on the many environmental health and justice issues facing her community.
+Marie co-founded and helped launch the Bayview Hunters Point Environmental Justice Response Task Force in July, 2015 and is the Coordinator of this successful multi-stakeholder problem solving collaborative effort.Marie coordinates Greenaction’s multi-stakeholder diesel emissions reduction efforts and plays a lead role in our Bayview Hunters Point Climate Resiliency and Justice Project.
+Marie is an active member of the Bay Area Environmental Health Collaborative, California Environmental Justice Coalition, Resilient Communities Initiative and the California Cleaner Freight Coalition, bringing her expertise on community engagement to these regional and statewide coalitions.Ms.
+Harrison’s advocacy involves decades of civic and community engagement for social, economic and environmental justice.
 She was part of the first Bayview Hunters Point Community Court and served as an Advocate for two years.
-She also served as a member of the San Francisco Sunshine Ordinance Task Force which worked to assure freedom of information and transparency in City government.
-She served on advisory boards for the Citywide Senior Action Network and the Southeast Community College.
-She sits on the Board of Directors of Positive Directions Equals Change.
+Ms. Harrison also served as a member of the San Francisco Sunshine Ordinance Task Force where she worked to assure freedom of information and transparency in City government.
+She served on advisory boards for the Citywide Senior Action Network, the Southeast Community College, and Positive Directions Equals Change.